HetPatel-0209/AuraMatrix/README.md

 ## 📜 License

-This project is **MIT Licensed** – feel free to tweak and use it as you like! 🎉
+This project is **Open Source** – feel free to tweak and use it as you like! 🎉

 ---